 The Medical Unit in Mountjoy Prison has 9 places specifically allocated for a drug free programme.
-This programme is 6 weeks in duration and is provided by prison staff and the community/voluntary sector.
+This programme is 8 weeks in duration and is provided by prison staff and the community/voluntary sector.
 The aim of the programme is to assist participants in achieving a drug free status.
-Drug Free Units are being established in all closed prison in 2012.
-Methadone substitution treatment is available in 9 of the 14 prisons.

 An addiction counselling service is available to all prisoners.
 Merchants Quay Ireland provides a national addiction counselling service for prisoners with drug and alcohol problems.

 The HSE provides psychiatrist consultant-led in-reach addiction services to Cloverhill, Wheatfield and the Mountjoy Complex.